eflautt/ga-data-science/lessons/lesson-1/readme.md

 > Suggest students create an easy visual way for the other students to write their answers, or an option quickly to save time.

 #### PRESENT: Communicate the results of your analysis
-- Summarize findings with narrative
+- Summarize findings in a narrative
 - Provide a basic visualization for broader comprehension on white board
 - Have one student present for the group